merwaaan/megado/notes.md

   in-game stage has sprite glitches; choosing the second character instantly glitches the whole screen.

+- Toy Story: executes the content of the stack.

+- Blades of Vengeance:
+    - copyright screen partially wraps around the screen.
+    - the menu screen does not respond.

+- California Games: the menu screen does not respond.

+- Chameleon Kid: character does not walk but looks in the correct direction.

+- Ristar: character goes below the ground.

+- Contra:
+    - no UI (Window plane not shown).
+    - character fires his weapon backward!

+- Castle of Illusion: Mickey's jumps are too short to pass the first step.

 # Games that seem to wait for the Z80:

 - Daffy Duck in Hollywood @1D7BC8
 - The Addam's Family @43C0E
 - Lost Vikings: waiting for $A01000 to equal zero @FD888 (eerily similar to Addam's Family)
 - Spirou: seems to be waiting for the Z80 to execute something
+- Pitfall